 Looking out for, and trying to notice all of the places in your life where you rely on the contributions of others is a way to develop your awareness of this trend.
 And as always, awareness creates the possibility for intentional changes.

 Look around during your day and try to identify the times that you consume goods or services that were made possible by others.
 What do you rely on others to do for you?

 From there, you can create more self-sufficiency by embodying a DIY spirit.
 Pick out some of your wants and needs that you can start fulfilling yourself!

 Find more ways to count on yourself, rather than other people, companies, or machines, to keep your day running.
 You’ll never do everything 100% on your own, and why would you want to?
 No one should have to make their own iPhone.
 So it’s probably best to leave those experts to their trade, and buy the product from them.

 But there are tons of ways you can be more self-reliant.
 Taking on some of that work, and developing some of those abilities on your own, has so many benefits I can’t even list them all.

 In the end, you’ll not only build self-respect, resilience, and a greater sense of fulfillment, you’ll also save yourself time, and money, and be healthier, and better to the planet.
 So get started today.
 Find what you can do to start relying more on yourself!

 Build a Mindset of Self-Sufficiency

 By adding to your self-sufficiency, you can construct a life that is happier, more fulfilling, and more independent.
 You can make yourself more resilient, and increase your self-worth (and your net worth, winky face).
-You can save time by doing things yourself, help the planet by reducing waste, and be more prepared for difficult times.
+You can save time by doing things yourself, and help the planet by reducing waste.